jugglerchris/rust-html2text/README.md

 terminal or other places where HTML needs to be converted to text (for example the text/plain fallback in HTML e-mails).

+With features (see below) some CSS/colour support is available.

 ## Examples

+The simple functions like `from_read()` return formatted text (in various formats including plain text).

 ```rust
 use html2text::from_read;